noracurcio/ncurcio/README.md

 ### Hi, Nice to meet you! 👋

-My name is Nora Curcio and I am a Web Developer.
+My name is Nora Curcio, I am a Web Developer based in Boulder, CO.

 💬 Feel free to ask me about any of my projects.